gregstarr/gregstarr.github.io/_posts/2020-03-11-bezier-curves.md

 This is basically everything we need to solve the problem.
 The final detail has to do with the fact that we are optimizing over a finite set `$t \in [0, 1]$`.
 This is very easy to deal with because the problem is 1-dimensional.
 All I do is check after each iteration if `$t$` is above 1 or below 0, and if it is, I just return 1 or 0 respectively.
 This is basically a 'gradient projection method' because projecting `$t$` onto `$[0, 1]$` is just a clamping operation.
 Finally, because the cost function is a 4th order polynomial, there are potentially several local minima.
 To deal with this, I perform the minimization starting once at `$t = 0$` and once at `$t = 1$`.
 If the results are the same then that is the answer I keep, if they are different, I calculate the cost at each of the two points as well as at the two boundary points and keep the lowest of the 4.

 ### Gradient of Minimum Distance WRT the Control Points
-* give the formulas for A and B, show the whole construction

 This is the cool part.
 The goal here is to think of `$ f(t) = \frac{1}{2} (\textbf{x}(t) - Q) \cdot (\textbf{x}(t) - Q) $` as a function of the control points as well.